Skip to main content

 For tips on how you can conserve water, check out this link.

-The majority of the Residence halls are equipped with water-saving, low flow faucets and shower heads.
-These fixtures reduce the amount of water used by 40%.
-[Source: EPA WaterSense].
-Low-flow faucets and shower heads work by restricting the flow of water while maintaining standard water pressure (approximately 80 psi).
+The majority residence halls have water-saving, low-flow faucets and shower heads.
+These fixtures use 40% less water while keeping the same water pressure (about 80 psi).
 Therefore consumers are able to enjoy the same water pressure while conserving water.
-These fixtures also save energy!

 Water Bottle Station